Paris 2024 Olympics: transport lines and metro stations to avoid

 "We will be encouraging passengers to look for their line perhaps a little further away than they are used to, to walk a little more or to cycle a little further, whenever possible ", said Laurence Debrincat, Director of Studies and Olympic and Paralympic Games, in a press release.

-One issue of particular concern to the people of Ile-de-France during the Paris 2024 Olympic Games is transportation.
+One issue of particular concern to the people of Ile-de-France during the Paris 2024 Olympic and Paralympic Games is transportation.
 But to anticipate any problems this summer, here's everything you need to know on the subject!
 [Read more]

 Practical information